 TGaz Editor: Modify the text in P51L11to24:

-The MinTimeBetweenMeasurements field is one octet wide and indicate the minimum time between subsequent range measurements initiated by an ISTA, in units of 100 microseconds.
+The MinTimeBetweenMeasurements field indicates the minimum time between subsequent range measurements initiated by an ISTA, in units of 100 microseconds.
 The MinTimeBetweenMeasurements field is set the same value as the MinToAReady field if the MinToAReady field value is nonzero.

-The MinToAReady field is one octet wide and indicate respectively the minimum time the responder requires to compute the ToA value, in units of 100 microseconds.
-When set to a nonzero value indicates a delayed response, in which case the ToD and ToA values in the corresponding LMR frame are from the previous range measurement.
+The MinToAReady field indicates the minimum time the responder requires to compute the ToA value, in units of 100 microseconds.
+When set to a nonzero value, MinToAReady indicates a delayed response, in which case the ToD and ToA values in the corresponding LMR frame are from the previous range measurement.
 The MinToAReady field value 0 indicates an immediate response, in which case the ToD and ToA values included in the corresponding Location Measurement Report (LMR) frame are from the current range measurement.
 The MinToAReady field is reserved in an initial FTM Request frame.

-The MaxToAAvailableExp field is four Bits wide and indicates the maximum time duration for which the responder retains the computed ToA value.
+The MaxToAAvailableExp field indicates the maximum time duration for which the responder retains the computed ToA value.
 The MaxToAAvailableExp field is reserved in an initial FTM Request frame.